-Resident participants are requested to arrive for registration between 1:00pm and 4:00pm on arrival day, after this time self-directed arrival information will be posted on the front door.
-There will be an introductory talk at 5.00pm.
-Supper is usually at 6:30pm.
-Non resident participants should arrive just before 5.00pm.
-A non resident booking also includes dinner during your course as teaching does progress into the evening.
-Breakfast, for resident participants, will be from 8:00am.
-The course will end after supper on Thursday, with departure after breakfast on Friday for resident participants.
-On the final day please vacate your room by 9:00am, storage is provided for your luggage.
+Resident participants are requested to arrive for registration by 17.00 on arrival day.
+The course will begin after supper.
+Non-residents can arrive 10/15 mins before the evening meal.
+There will be an introductory talk at 17.00.
+Supper is usually at 18.30.
+A non-resident booking also includes dinner during your course as teaching does progress into the evening.
+Breakfast, for resident participants, will be from 8:00 am.
+The course will end on Friday at 09.00.
+On the final day please vacate your room by 9:00 am, storage is provided for your luggage.

 What to Bring

 - Waterproofs and wellingtons (can be borrowed from the centre, if necessary).